 If a player gets a hand consisting solely of 9s and 10s, they can show their hand.
 This forces a reshuffling of the deck as a misdeal.

-The Euchre rules and instructions are:
+The main rules and instructions for Euchre are:

 - Each player is dealt 5 cards each, the remaining 4 cards are set aside and the top card is flipped up.